We may earn money or products from the companies mentioned in this post.

 11. Park the stroller for Villain’s Grove

 Strollers are not allowed in Villain’s Grove, so be sure to park them before getting in line.
-I saw LOTS of people being turned away after waiting in a long line with their stroller.
+I saw LOTS of people being turned away after waiting in a long line with their strollers.
 This was especially painful for parents that were going solo with kids and couldn’t just send one parent to park the stroller or sit out with little ones.

 12. Prep the kids for Villain’s Grove